A lower monthly payment on your car loan doesn’t always mean you’re saving money. Here’s how car loans work.

 How a lower monthly payment can cost you more

-One of the most important aspects of understanding how auto loans work is the relationship between the loan term and the interest you pay.
-Extending the loan term can dramatically lower your monthly payment, but it also means you pay more in interest.
+One of the most important things to understand about how auto loans work is the relationship between the loan term and the interest you pay.
+A longer loan term can dramatically lower your monthly payment, but it also means you pay more in interest.

 Weigh all the factors before deciding

-There isn’t any one-size-fits-all way to determine the best value for a car loan.
+There isn’t any one-size-fits-all way to determine the best car loan.
 That’s why you need to take the time to understand how auto loans work and make the right decision for your specific financial situation.

 Some people will benefit most by taking a longer term to reduce monthly payments and using the difference to pay down higher-interest debt.
-Some will prefer to make a higher monthly payment and pay off the total loan sooner.
+Others will prefer to make a higher monthly payment and pay off the loan sooner.

-And if you have an existing car loan, you may also be able to save by refinancing.
-Try our refinancing calculator to find out if your monthly payment might be lower by refinancing.
+And if you have an existing car loan, you may be able to save by refinancing.
+Try our refinancing calculator to find out if you can lower your monthly payment by refinancing.

 Ready to get started?
 Compare today's auto loan rates from Bank of America.